MALLT Graduate Program

 - History, Art History, Women’s Studies, Liberal Studies, or related field

-But you may choose to take some or all of these 9 credits in your concentration.
+You may also choose to take some or all of these 9 credits in your concentration.